Hank O'Day: Return to umpiring

-O'Day served for many years on the major league rules committee, and became known for its many heated debates over rule changes and applications.
+O'Day served for many years on the major league rules committee and became known for its many heated debates over rule changes and applications.
 In 1920, the committee was considering the issue of game-winning hits in the bottom of the last inning; O'Day argued that batters should only be credited with as many bases as were necessary to score the winning run, even if the ball was hit over the fence for an apparent home run, saying, "you can't score runs after a game is over", while sportswriter Fred Lieb counter-argued that a fair ball hit over the fence must be counted as a home run regardless of the situation.
 Lieb's position was adopted by the committee, with O'Day complaining that Lieb was simply trying to accumulate more home runs for his friend Babe Ruth; O'Day did, however, succeed in preventing the rule from being applied retroactively.

 O'Day began his career in an era during which only one umpire worked in most games, and he spent the remainder in a time when only two were used.
 In 1908, O'Day was quoted as saying that he preferred the single-man system and that he had run into more trouble in games with two umpires.

 In The National League Story (1961), Lee Allen described O'Day as "a crusty old pitcher who had umpired in the league as early as 1888 and had the scars to prove it."
 O'Day maintained an intensely private life.
 He did, however, develop a lasting friendship with fellow umpire Emslie, one of his pitching opponents in the 1880s, after both had been in the league for a number of years.
-He also enjoyed long friendships with John Heydler, who had been a fellow umpire in the 1890s and later became O'Day's supervisor as NL president, and with Connie Mack, who was O'Day's catcher for three years in Washington.
+He also enjoyed long friendships with John Heydler, who had been a fellow umpire in the 1890s and later became O'Day's supervisor as NL president, and Connie Mack, who was O'Day's catcher for three years in Washington.